exevil/rss-buddy/README.md

 ## Overview

-RSS Buddy processes RSS feeds using OpenAI to determine which articles should be shown in full (\"processed\") and which should be consolidated into an AI-generated digest (\"digest\").
-It then generates an HTML site for browsing the results, reducing noise while ensuring you don\'t miss important content.
+RSS Buddy processes RSS feeds using OpenAI to determine which articles should be shown in full ("processed") and which should be consolidated into an AI-generated digest ("digest").
+It then generates an HTML site for browsing the results, reducing noise while ensuring you don't miss important content.

 ## How It Works

 1. Fetches articles from configured RSS feeds within a specified lookback period (`DAYS_LOOKBACK`).
 2. Checks its internal state (`processed_feeds/processed_state.json`) to see if articles have already been processed.
-3. For **new** articles, it uses an AI model (e.g., GPT-4) and user-defined criteria (`USER_PREFERENCE_CRITERIA`) to classify them as either `processed` or `digest`.
+3. For **new** articles, it uses an AI model (e.g., GPT-4 via `ai_interface.py`) and user-defined criteria (`USER_PREFERENCE_CRITERIA`) to determine the processing preference ('FULL' or 'SUMMARY').
-4. Stores the classification, title, link, summary, and original publish date for all processed articles within the lookback period in the state file.
+4. Maps the AI preference to a `status` ('processed' or 'digest') and stores key article data including a unique ID, title, link, summary, publish date (`date`), processing status (`status`), and processing timestamp (`processed_at`) for all relevant articles in the state file.
-5. Generates an HTML site (in the `docs/` directory) for browsing using Jinja2 templates:
+5. Generates an HTML site (in the `docs/` directory via `generate_pages.py`) for browsing using Jinja2 templates:
     *   An `index.html` page lists all tracked feeds.
     *   Each feed gets its own HTML page (`feed_*.html`).
-    *   On a feed\'s page, `processed` articles are displayed individually.
+    *   On a feed's page, `processed` articles are displayed individually.
-    *   All `digest` articles for that feed within the lookback period are passed to the AI to generate a single, consolidated summary which is displayed in a distinct section.
+    *   All `digest` articles for that feed within the lookback period are passed to the AI (`ai_interface.generate_consolidated_summary`) to generate a single, consolidated summary which is displayed in a distinct section.

 ## Features

 - Processes multiple RSS feeds.
-- Tracks already processed articles and their classification (`processed`/`digest`) to avoid reprocessing and redundant AI calls.
+- Tracks already processed articles and their processing status (`processed`/`digest`) to avoid reprocessing and redundant AI calls.
 - Uses OpenAI to classify **new** articles based on user criteria.
 - Consolidates less important articles (`digest`) into a single AI-generated summary per feed.
 - Generates a static HTML website (`docs/` directory) for easy browsing and hosting (e.g., GitHub Pages).